northwestopendata/lgtc_refdata/README.md

 ### CoHouseLite
-Is a subset of the Companies House companies dataset, it only covers the following columns
+Is a subset of the Companies House companies dataset, it only covers the following columns More details can be found on the [CoHouseLite README.md](https://github.com/northwestopendata/lgtc_refdata/tree/master/CoHouseLite/README.md).
 ```
         companyname,
         companynumber,